tmachin-afit/Lab4-template/lab4.md

     }
 ```

+If normalizing your data, consider the methods shown [here](https://stackoverflow.com/questions/48785115/numpy-normalize-rgb-pixel-array), or [here](https://forums.fast.ai/t/diving-by-255-vs-img-mean-std-should-both-be-done/82580).
+These normalize the pixel values similarly to just dividing by 255, but includes considerations for contrast within the data.

 ## Step 4 Determine an Evaluation Method
 There is already a train/test split for this data.
 We will use this test split as the test data, but you will need to make your own validation data from the training data.